simonoliver/UnityFigmaBridge/README.md

 * Enter your Personal Access Token (this will be stored in your Player Prefs for future use)
 * It will ask if you want to use the current scene to generate prototype flow - Click yes

+## Selecting Figma Pages

+If you only want to import specific pages from the Figma document (for example if you use a page for design notes or brainstorming), you can tick "Select Pages to import" in the settings file.
+It will then download the document and show you a list of pages to choose from.
+This can help speed up import time and reduce the number of assets imported.
+Any page that is not selected will have the following rules:

+* Components will still be generated (in case they are used on other pages)
+* Screens will not be generated
+* Image Fills will not be downloaded (unless within a component)
+* Server side images will not be rendered (unless within a component)

 ## How Figma objects map to Unity

 | Node Type               | Unity Mapping                                                                                                          |